 Japanese Social Networking: Can mixi survive Line, Facebook, Twitter, Instagram, etc.?
+[REISSUE]

-Long under siege from Facebook, Twitter, and more recently, the semi-social Line, and confronted by a shift toward more open and international social networking preferences, Japan’s native mixi has signaled what looks a lot like retreat: it’s been announced that they will effectively merge with istyle, an online marketing company best known for its cosmetics sales site, @cosme.
+Long under siege from Facebook, Twitter, and more recently, the semi-social Line, and confronted by a shift toward more open and international social networking options, Japan’s native mixi has signaled what looks a lot like retreat: it’s been announced that they will effectively merge with istyle, an online marketing company best known for its cosmetics sales site, @cosme.

 It’s not entirely clear how things will roll-out, however news of the deal indicates that the two will share mixi’s proprietary online advertising and data exchange platform, Vantage.
 Stated otherwise, istyle will absorb Vantage, mixi’s wholly owned marketing division, staff and all.